 Why is it that your reporter in an article Aug.
 5-6, 1967, title "Poverty Fight in Wilcox," reported a false twisted facts, and failed to report the whole truth?
 The statement is false that says, "Smith also protested the quality of the instruction."
-The reporter failed to tell the whole truth, and these words were lifted out of the context when Smith was reported as saying, "We learned to do that in Wisconsin," The facts were twisted in the statement, "Now, said Smith, he would take a job."
-The fact is I wanted a job ever since the Wilcox County Board of Education took my job in August of 1965, I helped to work up the Anti-Poverty Program in this county so that I could get a Lower Peach Tree, Ala. job.
+The reporter failed to tell the whole truth, and these words were lifted out of the context when Smith was reported as saying, "We learned to do that in Wisconsin."
+The facts were twisted in the statement, "Now, said Smith, he would take a job."
+The fact is I wanted a job ever since the Wilcox County Board of Education took my job in August of 1965.
+I helped to work up the Anti-Poverty Projob.
 Every since I resigned from the board of directors I have been pushed back.
-I applied to work in the youth program in May, but the Educational Director suggested that I not be hired in the youth program, and the Project Director said in a speech to the board that to hire Rev. Smith is "unwarrented, uncalled for and unnecessary," My black brothern on the board voted against me, and five of them were school teachers.
+I applied to work in the youth program in May, but the Educational Director suggested that I not be hired in the youth program, and the Project Director said in a speech to the board that to hire Rev. Smith is "unwarrented, uncalled for and unnecessary."
+My black brothern on the board voted against me. and five of them were school teachers.
 After I yelled loud and long, the staff I would like to know how much that reporter was paid to twist the facts. attempted to offer me a pacifier.

-Rev. Frank Smith

-Attack New Welfare Proposal

-Mothers on Washington March

-family's needs.

-BY GAIL FALK WASHINGTON, D. C. -- "That stuff cost money, baby, "said Mrs. Johnnie Tillmon of Los Angeles, California, as she looked up at one of the huge crystal chandeliers in the U.S. Senate caucus room, "That could have cost enough to furnish welfare to 200 or 300 families for ten years."
-"So there is money here somewhere," she continued, "and we're going to find it," Mrs. Tillmon--whose children have lived on welfare since she got sick four years ago--was speaking as chairman of the new National Welfare Rights Organization.
-As she spoke last Monday, hundreds of other poor people shouted agreement, They had come to the nation's capital from as far away as Seattle, Washington, and McComb, Miss., to tell the U. S. Congress that welfare recipients need "more money now."
-"We're mad, and we want to be heard," said Mrs. Gertrude McCall of Hartford, Conn.
-The Senate is now considering a bill passed last month by the U. S. House of Representatives.
+Rev. Frank Smith Attack New Welfare Proposal are not going to commit themselves," board has never discussed SEASHA-gram in this county so that I could get a Lower Peach Tree, Ala. the only single-purpose agency in Tal-Mothers March on Washington BY GAIL FALK WASHINGTON, D. C. -- "That stuff cost money, baby, "said Mrs. Johnnie Tillmon of Los Angeles, California, as she looked up at one of the huge crystal chandeliers in the U.S. Senate caucus room.
+"That could have cost enough to furnish welfare to 200 or 300 families for ten years."
+"So there is money here somewhere," she continued, "and we're going to find it."
+Mrs. Tillmon--whose children have lived on welfare since she got sick four years ago--was speaking as chairman of the new National Welfare Rights Orcanisation, As she spoke last Monday, hundreds of other poor people shouted agreement.
+They had come to the nation's capital from as far away as Seattle, Washington, and McComb, Miss., to tell the U. B. Congress that welfare recipients meed "more money now."
+"We're mad, and we want to be beard," said Mrs. Gertrude McCall of Bartfurd, Comp.
+The Secate is now considering a bill passed last month by the U. S. House of Representatives.
 This bill changes the present welfare system in several ways, by: 1.
 "Freezing" the number of children who can get assistance.
 This means that only the number of children